MIN-turns and MAX-turns in k-Dyck paths: a pure generating function approach: Some basic observations

 \section{Some basic observations}

 As we will see soon, the equation $u=z+zwu^{k+1}$ plays a major role when enumerating $k$-Dyck paths.
-The equation is of the form $u=z\Phi(u)$, with $\Phi(u)=1+wu^{k+1}$, so it is amenable to the Lagrange inversion \cite{FS}, and
+The equation is of the form $u=z\Phi(u)$, with $\Phi(u)=1+wu^{k+1}$, so it is amenable to the Lagrange inversion \cite{FS}, and the coefficients of the inverse function $u=u(z)$ can be computed: